ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 On the momentum of a highly successful **2025**, let's wish the best to the Chinese mappers across mapping contests in **2026**!

-## Community Voices: Behind the Screens
+## Community voices: behind the screens

 <style>
     .news-chat-quote__avatar {